ibm-cloud-docs/Cloudant/offerings/data-portability.md

 # Understanding data portability for {{site.data.keyword.cloudant_short_notm}}
 {: #data-portability}

-[Data Portability](#x2113280){: term} involves a set of tools, and procedures that enable customers to export data stored within {{site.data.keyword.cloudant_short_notm}} to different data stores hosted elsewhere.
+Data Portability involves a set of tools, and procedures that enable customers to export data stored within {{site.data.keyword.cloudant_short_notm}} to different data stores hosted elsewhere.
 It includes procedures to export data using replication or backups, these data exports include the design documents used to generate indexes.
 {: shortdesc}

 ## Responsibilities